Broadcast status updates via SMS to your subscribers anywhere on the planet using your Twilio account.

 Select Twilio from the SMS provider list.

-Enter your Twilio Account SID, Auth Token, and Number.
+Insert your Twilio Account SID, Auth Token and Messaging Service SID.

 Click Connect Twilio.